sparanoid/almace-scaffolding/_app/_pages/donate.md

 category: store
 ---

-<p>I make many different kinds of things, WordPress themes, plugins, app skins, and websites.
+I make many different kinds of things, WordPress themes, plugins, app skins, and websites.
 If you like my work, please consider buying me a cup of coffee.
-Thanks!</p>
+Thanks!

 <p class="largetype">
   <a href="{{ site.donate }}">Donate via PayPal</a>